 2. To provide an opportunity for individuals to track and improve their radiosport proficiency.

 3. To facilitate recognition for the AOCC by encouraging higher scores.

 The AOCC Competition Ladder is open to any current club member regardless of experience level, station capability, or geographical location.

 Single Band 160m

 Single Band 10m

-1. For the purpose of the AOCC Ladder, a "contest" is defined as a non-weekly, non-monthly radiosport event lasting more than four hours with log checking by the sponsor.
+1. For the purpose of the AOCC Ladder, a "contest" is defined as a non-weekly, non-monthly radiosport event, nominally four continuous hours or more in duration, with log checking by the sponsor.

 2. The power classifications will be per the particular contest rules.
 In other words, if Contest A defines Low Power as 100 watts or less and Contest B defines Low Power as 150 watts or less, both will count toward the Low Power ladder category.

 3. Scores will generally apply to multiple categories.
 For example, CW scores will also count toward the Overall category (in fact, EVERYTHING counts toward the Overall category).
 QRP scores will also count toward the Low Power category, etc. Categories will apply per the particular contest scoring mechanism.
 An exception to this is if, for example, a member operates a mixed mode contest in ONLY one category AND adequately identifies such in his official results posting to the AOCC email reflector, the appropriate mode category credit can be given.
 Similarly, if a member operates ONLY on a single band in a contest without a single band category, AND adequately identifies such in his official results posting to the AOCC email reflector, appropriate single band category credit can be given.
 The burden is on the entrant to clearly indicate any exception to the official category designations of the contest in question in their submission to the AOCC email reflector.